momalekabid/momalekabid.github.io/about.md

  and graduating from the American School of Dubai in 2020.
  Currently, I'm studying Computer Science at the University of Waterloo (grad.
 2024)

- 	 I'm currently exploring opportunities for spring 2021 (may -> august); areas of personal interest are

-	 * Cybersecurity,
 	 * Natural Language Processing,
 	 * Decentralized finance

 	 In the past, I've worked with
 	 * Enterprise Network Solutions
 	 * Information Technology